 It is Off the Beaten Path

 There are places in the world that everyone seems to know about and visit continuously.
-Elkhart Lake, Wisconsin is often not one of those places…until it is.
+Elkhart Lake, Wisconsin is not one of those places…until it is.

-Elkhart Lake Packs a Foodie Punch
+Elkhart Lake, WI Packs a Foodie Punch

 The Pace is Slower Here

 People here aren’t rushing through dinner.
 If there’s a wait, that just means they get to savor their Old Fashioned a little longer.

-You Can Stroll An Ice Age Trail
+You Can Hike An Ice Age Trail

 Lovely Elkhart Lake Resort Options

-Elkhart Lake WI Is Walkable
+Elkhart Lake, WI Is Walkable

 As TravelingMom Maria Smith says, “There is no need to drive once you get into town.
 Park once and get around town the old fashioned way…with your own two feet.
 Everything is in walking distance.
 Stop rushing.
 No need to load the kids in and out of the car.
-Get out and walk!
+Get out and walk!”

 This is Authentic Wisconsin

-Rustic and luxurious with absolutely no pretentiousness, Elkhart Lake, Wisconsin is a great representation of the state.
+Maria says, “Rustic and luxurious with absolutely no pretentiousness, Elkhart Lake, Wisconsin is a great representation of the state.
 You get cheese at locally-made cheese shops like Hennings Cheese, and you can find Wisconsin-made cranberry wine (along with hundreds of other options) at Vintage Wine Shop.

-Road America is in Elkhart Lake WI
+Road America is in Elkhart Lake, WI

 Historic Race Circuit signs mark some of those turns, close to the Elkhart Lake resorts.
 The circuit ended after only three years, and Road America opened in 1955.

-Road America offers supercharged driving schools but when I was there, it was go-karts for me.
-I raced go-karts that went up to 40 mph.
-I also took on the “champagne slalom” challenge.
-This challenge allowed me to drive one of the test cars through a curvy course without letting a ball drop from the cup stuck on the hood.
+Road America offers super-charged driving schools and more.
+Both Maria and I had the opportunity to race go-karts that went up to 40 mph.
+She also was able to participate in the “champagne slalom” challenge.
+This challenge allowed Maria to drive one of the test cars through a curvy course without letting a ball drop from the cup stuck on the hood.
 She won, by the way.

-During my time at this lovely small town in Wisconsin, I realized that sometimes you just have to go where no one knows your name, but they’re still glad you came.
-It’s good to go to a place where the hotels have funny names and there are no chain restaurants in the entire city.
+Maria says, “During my time at this lovely small town in Wisconsin, I realized that sometimes you just have to go where no one knows your name, but they’re still glad you came.
+It’s good to go to a place where the hotels have funny names.

 Sometimes exploring a small town gift shop or enjoying a handcrafted ice cream sundae or learning why it’s good for your cheese to “squeak” can create the type of memories you’ll always carry with you.
 And you’ll find that in Elkhart Lake.”

-Where is Elkhart Lake WI?
+Where is Elkhart Lake, WI?

-Elkhart Lake WI Weather
+Elkhart Lake, WI Weather